wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux_rpm.rst

 CentOS/RHEL/Oracle Linux/Amazon Linux
 =====================================

-This guide describes how to install the Wazuh agent from source code for the following distributions.
+This guide describes how to install the Wazuh Agent from source code for the following distributions.

 - CentOS/RHEL 6 or greater.
 - Oracle Linux 6 or greater.